 Little Old Story

-Several years back while started working in a capacity of Jr. DBA, during a walk-in interview faced a question.
-“Have you installed SQL Server on Linux?” without a moment delayed my answer to questions was “Yes, many time”.
-Didn’t even realize my interview is concluded at same point as REJECTED candidate. […]
+Several years back while I started working in a capacity of Jr. DBA, faced a question in walk-in interview.
+“Have you installed SQL Server on Linux?” without a moment delayed my answer was “Yes, many a time”.
+Didn’t realize my interview concluded with this “goofy” answer as REJECTED candidate.
+But that remained […]

 Hello Friends –